Meet Brighton Zeuner, the 16-Year-Old Skateboarding Sensation Headed to the Tokyo Olympics

 "It makes me feel human.
 It's just a part of me."

-When she turned 10, Brighton began skating competitively.
+When she turned 10, Zeuner began skating competitively.
 "That's when it just clicked for me," she said.
 No one needed to force her to get on her board and practice; her passion drove her.

 "I love it.
 Because of skateboarding, I'm kind of who I am.
 I get validation out of it.
 It makes me feel human.
 It's just a part of me."
 She enjoys winning, but she also enjoys being able to express herself through the skills she executes and the clothing she wears.
-Brighton's fashion is inspired by Y2K, the early 2000s, and '90s hip-hop and rap music, she said.
+Zeuner's fashion is inspired by Y2K, the early 2000s, and '90s hip-hop and rap music, she said.
 "I'd rather stand out and wear my own stuff.
 When I dress cute, I skate better."